 Author of “Autism & The Rest of Us”

 Jeanne Beard, founder of the National Autism Academy and author of “Autism & The Rest Of Us”, has decades of experience in the trenches with Asperger’s Syndrome and autism spectrum disorders, and the people diagnosed with them.
 In addition to her essential life experience creating functional, nurturing and balanced relationships with those on the spectrum, Jeanne was mentored by clinical expert Timothy Wahlberg, PhD during the writing of his clinical guide “Finding the Gray: Understanding and Thriving in the Black and White World of Autism and Asperger’s.”
 Through her incredible insight into the thoughts, experiences and challenges of those on the spectrum AND of the rest of us, Jeanne builds a bridge to hope and a better future for us all.

 Jeanne is the devoted mother of 2 sons, one diagnosed with Asperger’s, one with ADHD.
-A graduate of both Northwestern University and Dale Carnegie training, Jeanne is a successful Vice President of Sales for a Chicago-based printing company with a 25 year tenure.
+A graduate of both Northwestern University and Dale Carnegie training, Jeanne is retired from a successful career as Vice President of Sales for a Chicago-based printing company with a 27 year tenure.